Do You Know the Common Workplace Hazard Areas In Your Facility?

 Most facilities have powered vehicles that are operating both inside and outside of the facility.
 Whether it is a truck that carries inventory where it needs to go, or a hi-low that is putting products on shelves, these vehicles can cause serious accidents, or even fatalities, when a facility is not prepared.
 Taking the time to identify where these vehicles operated within the facility, and alerting everyone to their potential presence is essential.

 Many facilities will use floor tape to create lanes where the vehicles can travel safely.
 Adding areas that are designated for the employees to walk is also a good idea.
-Floor tape (similar to this) can also be used in outdoor environments to direct traffic and keep everyone driving in the proper areas.
+Industrial floor tape can also be used in outdoor environments to direct traffic and keep everyone driving in the proper areas.
 This will help ensure everyone is able to travel safely throughout the facility, with a much lower risk of getting injured by moving vehicles.

 Common Problem #7: Confined Work Area Hazards